Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A platform-independent basic-statistics GUI (graphical user interface) for R, based on the tcltk package.

-CLA — by Martin Maechler, a year ago
+CLA — by Martin Maechler, 2 years ago

 Critical Line Algorithm in Pure R